ronnytorresmtz/aws-codedeploy-configuration/README.md

 a) Generate a new personal aceess token in the Personal Setting Page -> Develop Settings -> Personal access tokens

-- Set a Token Description like autodeploy-codedeploy
+- Input a Token Description like autodeploy-codedeploy
 - Check repo:status and repo_deployment
 - Press the button Regenerate Token
 - Download/Copy the Github Token and store in a secure place, it will be need for the Github AutoDeployment integration.